DevOps-Group-B/MiniTwit_Report/report/report.md

 ### 3.4 Reflecting on the DevOps style of work
 **Technical Reflection**
 In previous projects, the workflow was highly traditional.
 Groups would use feature branch Git workflows where they write code locally and push it to a shared repository.
 Live deployments were rarely needed, but the classical issue of "why doesn't it work on my machine" would often occur.
-The DevOps style of work has taught us the methods to avoid these issues like relying on containerization of apps using `Docker`.
-Getting better at using `Github Actions` for continuous integration and deployment(CI/CD) has also been a huge help when working with these bigger DevOps projects.
+The DevOps style of work has taught us the methods to avoid these issues, like relying on containerization of apps using `Docker`.
+Getting better at using `Github Actions` for continuous integration and deployment (CI/CD) has also been a huge help when working with these bigger DevOps projects.
 Once the pipeline was established, code would be tested and deployed automatically, drastically reducing manual overhead.
 Learning about code linters, Static Code Analysis and SonarQube has also been very helpful to avoid smaller unnoticeable mistakes and in general writing better code.
 Learning `Vagrant`, and later refactor to use `Terraform` for Infrastructure as Code(IaC) has also been important to ensure our system and architecture is easily reproducible, scalable and free from manual configuration drift.

 Lastly working with real servers has been very fun.
 Using DigitalOcean as our server provider has been very easy and efficient.
 The next step to full ownership and more privacy is to deploy on a private server like a raspberry pi or an old laptop.